Maleny cottage renovation - part 1

 KITCHEN

 The cottage was built in the 90s by the previous owner, and whilst it had great bones, it was definitely in need of a reno.
 My parents intend to turn the cottage into an Airbnb and also use as a guest house for when visitors come.
+You can book your stay by clicking here.

 Let’s talk about what we were working with here.
 The layout wasn’t ideal and as both myself and my partner had lived in this cottage for 6 months prior to the reno starting, I had a very good idea of what didn’t work.
 You can also see that doorway opening there goes straight into the bathroom - I don’t think it’s ever a good idea to see the loo from your kitchen so we decided to close that in, and instead have the door to the bathroom in the bedroom so that it functions as an ensuite (much more practical too).
 To make our bathroom larger, we stole the pantry space (which is next to the bathroom doorway).
 It was very awkward to access that space given there were cupboards next to the pantry doors.